Bell1609/app_wifi_qrcode_generator/README.md

-# QR Code Generator with Streamlit
+# QR Code Generator App

-This project is a QR code generator built with Streamlit, designed to create Text to QR Code, VCards embedded in QR codes.
-It allows users to input their contact information and generate a personalized QR code for easy sharing.
+This project is a QR code generator built with Streamlit.

 ## Features